ConceptCodes/zoomies-api-ts/readme.md

   "updatedAt": "2024-06-25T08:00:00.000Z"
 }
 ```
 - The authenticated user's ID is injected server-side.
 A reminder job is queued using the `APPOINTMENT_REMINDER_LEAD_MINUTES` offset before the appointment time and will dispatch via every channel enabled in the user's notification preferences (email is always available; SMS depends on Twilio configuration).
+Pets, services, and vets are validated before the appointment is created.

 #### `PATCH /api/appointment`
 - **Auth**: Required
 - **Description**: Update an appointment's details (currently limited to `petId`, `serviceId`, and `date`).
+Only the booking user or an admin may perform this action.
 - **Sample request**
 ```bash
 curl -X PATCH http://localhost:8000/api/appointment \